zephyrproject-rtos/zephyr/doc/guides/test/sanitycheck.rst

 tests for different boards and different configurations to help keep the full code tree buildable.

+When using (at least) one ``-v`` option, sanitycheck's console output shows for every test how the test is run (qemu, native_posix, etc.) or whether the image is just built.
+There are a few reasons why sanitycheck only builds a test and doesn't run it:

+- The test is marked as ``build_only: true`` in its ``.yaml`` configuration file.
+- The test configuration has defined a ``harness`` but you don't have it or haven't set it up.
+- You or some higher level automation invoked sanitycheck with ``--build-only``.

+These also affect the outputs of ``--testcase-report`` and ``--detailed-report``, see their respective ``--help`` sections.

 To run the script in the local tree, follow the steps below:

 ::